-- List A includes selections that are slower and more lyrical. - List B includes selections that are faster and more technical.
+- List A includes selections that are transcribed from works for other instruments. - List B includes selections that are original works for tuba.

-Please note that only one selection by Mozart may be chosen.
 Each bulleted item (•) represents one selection for examination purposes.
 Unless otherwise indicated, students should prepare the complete work.
 At least one selection must be accompanied.
 Please note that all selections requiring accompaniment must be played with accompaniment.